 In September 2013, just prior to the first UK and Eire tour of new solo show, BOND!, Gavin was in Moscow in four showings of "2013: A SPACE ODDITY" At The MET (Moscow English Theatre) attached to the Mayakovsky Theatre.
 In December 2014 he returns to direct 'Sleuth' for the theatre.

 October 2013: Plans for a three week trip to Adelaide with solo shows CRUSOE and BOND both playing in rep. have now ended, with fantastic reviews all round.
 Go to the BOND page here for UK gigs in 2014.
 Plus - Details will be on the facebook page...

-December 9 to 16th, Gavin will be at The Metropolitan Theater in Kansas City for four performances of
+December 9 to 16th, Gavin is at The Metropolitan Theater in Kansas City for four performances of